Aiven-Open/jdbc-connector-for-apache-kafka/docs/source/index.rst

     Field selection disables evolving the target table if the upstream schema in the Kafka topic changes.
 By specifying field mappings it is assumed the user is not interested in upstream changes.
-For example they maybe tapping into a pipeline for an Kafka stream job and not be intended as the final recipient of the stream.
+For example they maybe tapping into a pipeline for a Kafka stream job and not be intended as the final recipient of the stream.

     If a upstream field is removed and the topic is not following the Schema Registries evolution rules, .i.e. not full or backwards compatible, any errors will default to the error policy.
 If schema evolution rules have been followed